sogladev/TwitchEmotes-335/README.md

 - Up/Down arrows can't be used to cycle suggestions.
 - Pressing Enter to confirm is disabled by default.
 If enabled, confirming with Enter may cause the client to produce an error such as `"addon-has-been-blocked-from-an-action-only-available-to-the-blizzard-ui"`.
 For example, `/target` when typed in chat is blocked; Use through macros still works.
 - As an alternative, Shift+J (next), Shift+K (previous), Shift+L (accept) are used for navigation.
+   Note: Shift+J/K/L (Vim-style) navigation is optional and can be enabled in the addon options (Autocomplete settings)

 *For detailed technical changes made to ensure 3.3.5a compatibility, see the git commit history which documents all adaptations from the original retail version.*